 - Corporate Europe Observatory: it reveals the tactics, financial firepower, privileged access and connections of corporate lobby actors.
-It works to mitigate their negative impact on public-interest policy-making by campaigning for stronger transparency and accountability regulations in the EU. - OECD: Setting the Rules for Lobbying - The Anti-Corruption Data Collective (ACDC) is expanding work on reputation laundering by targeting kleptocratic influence via philanthropy.

-- politics initiative tracking lobbying.

-- interest information from the internet.
+It works to mitigate their negative impact on publicinterest policy-making by campaigning for stronger transparency and accountability regulations in the EU. - OECD: Setting the Rules for Lobbying - The Anti-Corruption Data Collective (ACDC) is expanding work on reputation laundering by targeting kleptocratic influence via philanthropy. - NED: Waking up to Reputation Laundering as a Mechanism for Transnational Kleptocracy - Finanzewende: work on financial lobbying in Germany - Open Secrets (US): US-focused Follow the Money in politics initiative tracking lobbying. - Forbidden Stories: the Story Killers project, including the exposé of the role played by Eliminalia, a Spanish reputation management company, in removing public interest information from the internet. - Influence: documentary film exposing the role of Bell Pottinger in abetting repressive and kleptocratic regimes.

-- regimes.